Table of Contents

-When our fear of abandonment is triggered, shame and self-blame closely follow, further destabilizing the anxious person’s emotions.
-Because the origins of these strong reactions were not always conscious, it would seem as though they were ‘unreasonable,’ ‘immature.’
-In truth, if we think of them as acting from a place of repressed or dissociated trauma; and consider what it was like for a two-year-old to be left alone or be with an inconsistent caregiver, the intense fear, rage, and despair would all make sense.
+When our fear of abandonment is triggered, shame and self-blame closely follow, further destabilizing us.
+Because the origins of these intense reactions are not always conscious, it would seem as though we are ‘unreasonable’ and ‘immature.’
+In truth, if we think of ourselves as acting from a place of repressed or dissociated trauma; and consider what it was like for a two-year-old to be left alone or be with an inconsistent caregiver, the intense fear, rage, and despair would all make sense.

 “She held herself until the sobs of the child inside subsided entirely.
 I love you, she told herself.
 It will all be okay.”